-If we use PluginExtraFieldsConfig (allow_override=False), then we can not override the configuration using the administration backend, but must specify all settings in it's constructor:
+If we use PluginExtraFieldsConfig (allow_override=False), then the site administrator can not override the configuration using the backend.
+Then every extra field must be specified by the configuration directive:

 Each Cascade Plugin can be configured to accept extra fields, such as an ID tag, one or more CSS classes or inlines styles.
-It is possible to configure these fields globally using an instance of this class, or to configure them on a per site base using the appropriate admin's backend interface at:

-Start > django CMS Cascade > Custom CSS classes and styles > PluginExtraFields class_names a comma separated string of allowed class names. multiple a Boolean indicating if more multiple classes are allowed concurrently.
+It is possible to configure these fields globally using an instance of this class, or to configure them on a per site base using the appropriate admin's backend interface at: 'Start > django CMS Cascade > Custom CSS classes and styles > PluginExtraFields ':param allow_id_tag: If True, allows to set the id attribute in HTML elements. :param css_classes: A dictionary containing: class_names a comma separated string of allowed class names. multiple a Boolean indicating if more multiple classes are allowed concurrently. :param inline_styles: A dictionary containing: :param allow_override: If True, allows to override this configuration using the admin's backend interface.